Billel Omrani: CFR Cluj

 Omrani moved abroad for the first time by signing a contract with Romanian team CFR Cluj in September 2016.
 On the 17th that month, he recorded his debut and scored in a 5–0 Liga I thrashing of Voluntari.

-Omrani totalled nine goals from 31 appearances in all competitions during the following season, as "the White-Burgundies" won the national championship.
+During the following season, Omrani totalled nine goals from 31 appearances in all competitions as "the White-Burgundies" won the national championship.
 On 8 July 2018, amid rumours regarding a transfer to title contenders FCSB, CFR announced that he penned down a three-year contract extension.
 Six days later, Omrani obtained the penalty kick from which Emmanuel Culio scored the only goal of the 2018 Supercupa României win over Universitatea Craiova.

 In 2019, Omrani was linked with a move to Celtic after netting against them twice in the third qualifying round of the UEFA Champions League, but nothing came of it.
 That year, he was handed the Foreign Player of the Year award by the Gazeta Sporturilor daily.

 Omrani left Cluj-Napoca as a free agent in the summer of 2022, after aiding the team in winning five national titles and two supercups during his six-year stint.

 FCSB

-On 13 September 2022, Omrani continued in Romania and its Liga I by signing a one-year contract with the option of another two years with FCSB.
+On 13 September 2022, Omrani continued in Romania and its Liga I by signing a one-year contract with the option of another two years for FCSB.
+He scored his first goal on 11 December, in a 2–0 away league win over Chindia Târgoviște.

+Omrani made 22 appearances and only netted two goals, and the club chose not to renew his deal at the end of the campaign.

+Petrolul Ploiești

+On 28 September 2023, Omrani moved to fellow Liga I club Petrolul Ploiești as a free agent.
+He made his debut on 31 October, in a 2–0 away win over Chindia Târgoviște in the group stage of the Cupa României.

+Wisła Kraków

+After terminating his deal with Petrolul Ploiești on 18 January 2024, Omrani was a free agent for over a month before joining Polish second division side Wisła Kraków on 26 February, on a deal until the end of the season.
+As reported by Polish media, he would earn a total wage of approximately €10,000 for his stay at Wisła.
+He made his first appearance as a late substitute in a 3–2 away league loss to Chrobry Głogów on 30 March.

+He was omitted from the squad for the 2023–24 Polish Cup final on 2 May, which saw Wisła win 2–1 over Ekstraklasa club Pogoń Szczecin.
+Shortly after, manager Albert Rudé stated Omrani was unlikely to feature for the rest of the season for disciplinary reasons.

+He left the club on 4 June 2024, upon the expiration of his contract.